jedhsu/fractal/README.md

 _actions of the game_.
 Then, the act of planning and strategizing is importantly considered as part of the game itself.

-### Demons

-The `Demon`s of the mind `Glimpse` and `Interpret` the future.

-Demons will be classified into the following types, to represent policies on how to select actions.

-- `Naive`: Random selection.
-- `Greedy`: Epsilon-greedy.
-- `Focused`: Min-max algorithm.
-- `Shrewd`: Monte Carlo tree search.
-- `Alpha`: The Alpha-zero algorithm.

-`Glimpsing` will run the event loop of tree search.

-`Interpreting` will run the event loop of constructing `Vision`s, updates of world state and evolutions of the mind based on glimpse.

 ###### TODO

 - Is Alpha-zero algo in right abstraction layer?